MichaIng/DietPi-Docs/docs/user-guide_installation.md

     ssh root@192.168.1.20
     ```

 To further proceed you’ll need to accept the DietPi GPL license.
-Hit the Enter key on your keyboard to do this.
+Hit the ++enter++ key on your keyboard to do this.

 ![dietpi-login01](assets/images/dietpi-login01.jpg)